The Great Resignation: How do I quit my job ‘the right way’?

 - Stay in touch with former colleagues.
 You never know what the future holds.
 Perhaps the job you always wanted at your old company—in a different department—will open up.
 You’ll want to know that if you apply and the hiring manager asks your old crew about you, they’ll say you were a solid citizen.
 Plus, you may need your old boss to serve as a reference the next time you switch jobs.
 A job network is a living organism that requires feeding, so be generous to former coworkers with your own tips and wisdom.
 One day when you need to fall back on that network, it’ll be there.

 - Build in a break between jobs.
 Many people I’ve talked to say they regret jumping straight from one employer to the next.
-A gap between jobs may be hard to push for, especially if your new boss asks you to start pronto, your old boss wants you to stay till the bitter end, and, all the while, you’re packing up and moving.
+A gap between jobs may be hard to push for, especially if your new boss asks you to start pronto, your old boss wants you to stay till the bitter end, and meanwhile (unless you’re working remotely) you’re packing up and moving.
 Yet that’s the scenario in which you are most likely to need a breather.
 No one is going to be in dire straits if you negotiate a few days or even a couple of weeks for yourself.
-But, if you can afford the brief pause in income, it’ll make a huge difference as you start the next chapter of your career refreshed and raring to go.
+But, if you can afford the brief pause in income, it’ll make a huge difference when, like so many millions of Americans making a fresh start, you begin the next chapter of your career raring to go and ready to exceed expectations at your new gig.